Share a Bible story using Duplo.

 Then decide on the scene you’re going to create.
 Often a story has a location key in it, a lake, a mountain, a house etc.

-With under 5s, I create the location with the children, then tell the story with them moving the pieces.
-Usually they then want to tell the story again, either with me telling it or on their own.
+With under 5s, I create the location with the children, then tell the story with them by moving the pieces.
+Usually, they then want to tell the story again, either with me telling it or on their own.